-About this site's lack of design: Yes, it's supposed to look this way — I'm redesigning, along with helping create a new baseline theme for WordPress (see it on GitHub).
+About this site's lack of design: Yes, it's supposed to look this way — I'm using a sandbox theme for WordPress (see it on GitHub).

 Dan Rubin's SuperfluousBanter